WinstonBullen/Simulated-Autonomous-Vehicles/README.md

 *AirSim_ConvNet* includes code for preprocessing, training, and testing a convolutional neural network for the AirSim Unreal Engine simulation.

 ![Running AirSim ConvNet](./AirSim_ConvNet/visuals/Running_AirSim_ConvNet.JPG)

+*AirSim_DeepRL* includes code for preprocessing, training, and testing a deep reinforcement learning model for the AirSim Unreal Engine simulation.